VThorsethief/espnff/README.md

 # ESPN Fantasy Football API

-Using ESPN's Fantasy Football private API, this package interfaces with ESPN Fantasy Football to gather data from any public league.
-A good way to mine data without webscraping for data manipulation projects.
+Using the Espn API in combination with the NFL V1 API, this program gathers data from your fantasy football league, both private and public.
+You can then visualize data using Dash by Plotly.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The application can run from a web platform without downloading Python, but you can also use it for development purposes.

 ### Installing
 With pip: